 The Utilization Management process includes:

 - Collecting information about the member’s condition from the provider.
 The type of information collected will depend on what is being requested.
-Information collected may consist of the provider's progress notes, radiology or laboratory test results, and any treatments (and the results) the member has tried that are related to the request.
+Information collected may consist of: the specific treatment or procedure being requested, reasons for requesting the treatment to include signs and symptoms, the provider's progress notes, radiology or laboratory test results, estimated length of hospital stay (if applicable), and any treatments (and the results) the member has tried that are related to the request.

 Types of Reviews Performed